 Treatments include:

-There are no antivirals that work against hantavirus.
+There are no antivirals or other medicines that work against hantavirus.

 Outlook (Prognosis)

-Hantavirus is a serious infection that gets worse quickly.
-Lung failure can occur and may lead to death.
-Even with aggressive treatment, more than one-half of people who have this disease in their lungs die.
+Hantavirus is a serious infection that can get worse quickly.
+With HPS, lung failure can occur and may lead to death.
+Even with aggressive treatment, 38% of people with HPS who get respiratory symptoms die from the illness.
+Early treatment improves the chances of recovery and survival in people with HPS.

 Possible Complications